FlorinAndrei/WeatherStation/README.md

 The temperature sensor on the Nano 33 seems quite inaccurate.
 At mid-range outdoors temperatures, measured in Celsius, its readings differ from reality by half a dozen degrees or so.
 The error appears to be linear.

+This is due to the sensor picking up heat from all the other components on the board.
+It depends on how hard the other components are working, on ventilation and other factors.
+There are ways to mitigate it to some extent.
+See more details [on this page](https://www.arduino.cc/en/Guide/NANO33BLESense).

 Fortunately, we have a public weather station nearby, whose readings we could use to calibrate the Arduino:
 - read the temperature on the Arduino
 - get the real temperature from the public weather station